 T nonimmigrant status (T visa) is available to noncitizens who are or have been victims of a severe form of trafficking in persons and assist law enforcement in the detection, investigation, or prosecution of acts of trafficking.
 Below are Questions and Answers pertaining to T nonimmigrant status.

 In October 2000, Congress created “T” nonimmigrant status by passing the Trafficking Victims Protection Act (TVPA), part of the Victims of Trafficking and Violence Protection Act of 2000.
 The TVPA strengthens the ability of law enforcement agencies to investigate and prosecute human trafficking, and also offers immigration protection to noncitizen victims.

 Questions and Answers

 Q. What Is Human Trafficking?

-A. Human trafficking, also known as trafficking in persons, is a form of modern-day slavery in which traffickers may lure individuals with false promises of employment and a better life.
+A. Human trafficking, also known as trafficking in persons, is a crime in which traffickers may lure individuals with false promises of employment and a better life.
 Trafficking occurs when the trafficker uses force, fraud, or coercion to compel forced labor or a commercial sex act, or when a victim induced to perform commercial sex is under age 18.
 The T visa allows victims to remain in the United States to heal, stabilize, and assist law enforcement agencies in the detection, investigation, and prosecution of human trafficking cases.

 Under Federal law, the term “severe forms of trafficking in persons” can be broken into two categories:

 Q. Do Federal Laws Prohibit Trafficking In Persons?

 A. Yes.
 The Thirteenth Amendment to the U.S. Constitution outlaws slavery and involuntary servitude (holding another in service through force or threats of force.)
 The Trafficking Victims Protection Act (TVPA) supplements existing laws that apply to human trafficking, including those passed to enforce the Thirteenth Amendment.
 The TVPA also established tools and resources to combat trafficking in persons, and provides an array of services and protections for victims of severe forms of trafficking in persons.